Last Updated on June 11, 2026 by I Love Spanish Club

 | Costar un ojo de la cara | To cost an eye from the face | To be very expensive |

-| Meter la pata | To put your leg in | To make a mistake |
+| Meter la pata | To put your leg in | To put your foot in it / make a mistake |

 | Tomar el pelo | To take the hair | To pull someone’s leg |

-| No tener pelos en la lengua | To have no hairs on the tongue | To be blunt/outspoken |
+| No tener pelos en la lengua | No hairs on the tongue | To be blunt / speak your mind |

 | Dar la cara | To give the face | To face the consequences |